Jbleezy/BO2-Reimagined/README.md

 * Fixed an issue where a Monkey Bomb wouldn't activate if the previously thrown Monkey Bomb hadn't activated yet

 #### EMP Grenade
+* Added bounce sounds and shellshock from Black Ops 2 Multiplayer
 * No longer disables HUD
 * Disables player's perks for 12 seconds
 * Increased ammo from 2 to 3
-* Decreased projectile speed by 30% (same as Black Ops 2 Multiplayer EMP Grenade)
+* Decreased projectile speed by 30% (same as Black Ops 2 Multiplayer)
-* Decreased zombie EMP radius by 17% (same as Black Ops 2 Multiplayer EMP Grenade)
+* Decreased zombie EMP radius by 17% (same as Black Ops 2 Multiplayer)
-* Increased perk machine EMP radius by 22% (same as Black Ops 2 Multiplayer EMP Grenade)
+* Increased perk machine EMP radius by 22% (same as Black Ops 2 Multiplayer)
 * Decreased perk machine EMP time from 90 seconds to 60 seconds
-* Changed shellshock (same as Black Ops 2 Multiplayer EMP Grenade)
 * Added fx to EMP'd players
 * Can destroy deployed Zombie Shields
 * Sprinting no longer wakes up EMP'd zombies